isomerpages/mlaw-cmc/index.md

   - infopic:
       title: Step into our mediation room
       id: infopic
-      description: Hear from our mediators how mediation works.
+      description: Hear from our mediators on how mediation works.
 Watch our video now available in English, Chinese, Malay and Tamil.
       button: watch our video here
       url: /cmc-corporate-video/